 - [new] The autonomous startups Sensei and Boxy

 - [new] Relex, a supply chain & retail planning platform

 - Chefclub, a cooking channel that shows and broadcasts cooking recipes on social media

 - Lifesum, a digital health startup that helps clients become healthier by using applied psychology and technology

-- Gousto (UK) and Simple Feast (Denmark), the two leading meal kit startups
+- Gousto, the leading meal kit startup

 Get in Touch